-Graded cows were significantly superior to the progeny in selective breeding group in regard to milk yield, yield per day of lactation and yield per day of calving interval but, had on an average significantly longer first calving interval and higher age at first calving.
-The average first lactation yield of graded cows was 554.6 kg, compared to 374.8 kg, for the progeny in selective breeding group.
-The average age at first calving was about 50 months for graded cows compared to about 43 months for progeny in selective breeding group.
-While graded cows vielded about half a kilogram more of milk per day of lactation than the $F_1$ progeny in selective breeding group, the additional cost of feeding per day per cow in milk was about twenty paise during 1901-64 and 1965-67 and thirty paise during 1964-65.
-The cost of feeding in selective breeding group being 86 paise during 1961-64, 84 paise during 1965-67 and 81 paise during 1964-65.
-The cost of feeding a dry cow per day was 12 paise more during 1961-64 and 1965-67 and 24 paise more during 1964-65 in grading up group than in selective breeding group.
-As a consequence, the feed cost per kg, of milk in grading up group was about 10 paise less than the cost in selective breeding group during 1961-64 and of the same order during 1965-67 and about 10 paise more during 1964-65.
-However the cost of feeding of young stock was more or less the same in both the groups.
-On an average, two services were required for a conception in the case of Bengal type bulls as well as Hariana bulls.
+Graded cows were significantly superior to the progeny in selective breeding group in regard to milk yield, yield per day of lactation and yield per day of calving interval but, had on an average significantly longer first calving interval and age at first calving.
+The average first lactation yield of graded cows was 54.5 kg. compared to 374.8 kg. for the progeny in selective breeding group.
+The asserage age at first calving was about 50 months for graded cows compared to and 43 months for progeny in selective breeding group.
+While graded cows about half a kilogram more of milk per day of lactation than the F1 progeny sective breeding group, the additional cost of feeding per day per cow in milk about twenty paise during 1961-64 and 1965-67 and thirty paise during The cost of feeding in selective breeding group being 86 paise during 251-54, 84 paise during 1965-67 and 81 paise during 1964-65.
+The cost of feeding per day was 12 paise more during 1961-64 and 1965-67 and 24 paise acceduring 1964-65 in grading up group than in selective breeding group.
+As a consequence, the feed cost per kg. of milk in grading up group was about 10 less than the cost in selective breeding group during 1961-64 and of the same and about 10 paise more during 1964-65.
+However the cost of young stock was more or less the same in both the groups.
+On an services were required for a conception in the case of Bengal type well as Hariana bulls.

-Graded calves were significantly heavier, weighing on an average about 2.5 kg. more at birth than Bengal type calves of similiar sex.
-Male calves weighed significantly more than female calves by about one kilogram.
-The average gain in weight in female calves at 18 months of age did not differ among the first generation calves in the two groups, while the second generation calves in grading up group were significantly heavier, weighing about 8 kg. more compared to those in selective breeding group.
+Graded calves were significantly heavier, weighing on an average about more at birth than Bengal type calves of similiar sex.
+Male calves weighed calves antly more than female calves by about one kilogram.
+The average gain meight in female calves at 18 months of age did not differ among the first generation calves in the two groups, while the second generation calves in grading up group were significantly heavier, weighing about 8 kg. more compared to those in selective breeding group.
 Mortality rate did not differ in the two groups in the case of young stock of 6 months of age but, the mortality rate among graded female calves of one to three years of age was significantly higher than that among female calves in selective breeding group of the same age group.

-3.2 Statistical study of sheep breeding data :
+3.2 Statistical study of sheep breeding data:

 For assessing the comparative performance of various grades obtained by cross-breeding Rampur Bushair ewes with Polwarth rams, the data from 1962-68 available in the I.C.A.R. scheme for Improvement of Sheep and Wool on Regional Basis at the Central Sheep and Wool Research Station, Pashulok, Uttar Pradesh were analysed.
 The data pertained to annual greasy fleece weight of Rampur Bushair sheep and their cross-bred progeny and to various wool quality attributes of half-bred and three-fourth Polwarth ewes.
 Data on weight at birth, body weight at 16 weeks and at 12 months of age, mortality and fertility were also studied.
-The salient results obtained are reported in the following paragraphs :-
+The salient results obtained are reported in the following paragraphs:-